rjsears/Pool_Fill_Control/README.md

   an/or paid Twilio account.

 V3.3.05 (2018-02-27)
-- Added pump control of Pentair Intelliflo VSF pump.
+- Added pump control of Pentair Intelliflo VF pump.
 MAJOR thanks to Russell Goldin (russ.goldin@gmail.com) for his amazing work on the Pentair RS-485 control software needed for my system to be able to talk to and control my pump.
 You can check out his github [HERE](https://github.com/tagyoureit/nodejs-poolController/tree/4.x-DEV).
 - Updated templates/index.html to add pump status and controls to web interface
 - Updated main code to include start/stop and system checks for pump control
+- Added ability to start and stop pump control software from web interface
+- Added House Main power watts, total watts in use and Solar production to interface Eventually this will allow me to control my pump based on solar output
+- Minor logging and bug fixes

 Based on the following hardware: